 Selection Advisory Committee (SAC) - representatives from Facilities Management and user groups who review the Request for Proposals document, review and analyze proposals received, and provide a summary of findings to VPC via the Associate Vice-President (Facilities).

-Steering Committee - the group of high level members, or groups, who act as the decision making authority for a project, representing the requirements of all stakeholders and ensuring that the project manager has the necessary authority, resources and direction to execute the project successfully.
+Steering Committee - the group of high level members, or groups, which is chaired by the Project Sponsor, and who act as the decision making authority for a project, representing the requirements of all stakeholders and ensuring that the project manager has the necessary authority, resources and direction to execute the project successfully.

 University - Memorial University of Newfoundland

 1. Minor Capital Projects will be approved at the appropriate operational level within the University and in accordance with the Procedure for Approval of Minor Capital Projects and the Procedure for Management of Minor Capital Projects.

 2. The following process must be used to guide the approval, development, and delivery of Major Capital Projects.

 a.
 The Director of Engineering and Construction, Facilities Management is responsible for the administration of campus design standards, technical evaluation of project proposals, development of project estimates, and coordination and administration of project design, development and delivery services.

 b.
 Upon recommendation from VPC, the CPDC reviews and prioritizes all Major Capital Projects for inclusion on a planning priorities list for recommendation to the Board of Regents.
 This CPDC ensures compliance with strategic planning directions as set forth by the Board of Regents.